norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 #### why this is for old programmers
 - remember that surge of programmers that was supposed to commoditize us? the bootcamp armies, the shores teaming with legions of compsci majors?
 Well, the fortune that smiled on them also smiled on us.
 - By now there would be a glut of hyper-talented, experienced, and well-disciplined Software Engineers with lower cholesterol and a higher caffeene tolerance that you, had it not been for (F/M)AANG and their ilk swooping in like the spacecraft from WAL-E to pacify and infantilize a generation of programmers.
-Are there remarkably bright and talen
+Are there remarkably bright and talented 26-year-olds from that realm that already have more knowledge and experience than I ever will?
+Absolutely.
+But there are way less of them than their should be, and we owe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2OTU4MDE0MiwtMTA4NDM0NTY0MywtMT
+eyJoaXN0b3J5IjpbLTYyODA3NjMxNSwtMTA4NDM0NTY0MywtMT
 kyNjg2Mjg1MywxMjUxMDUyMDMzLDEwMTYxMTk0NTMsLTE5MzAz
 NjEzMSwxOTUyNTc1MDExLC00NjQyMDc2MzMsLTM0ODU0MzkxNi
 wyMjA2MDI4NCwtOTcxMDY5MjYwLDIwMzk2MDQ3MzcsNzM1MzE5